We don't do it all, but odds are that we know who does!

 These are some programs and resources that we love:

-The Hope for the Journey conference happens each spring and is simulcast worldwide.
-This is ideal for anyone who works with children in any capacity.
+Hope for the Journey equips parents and caregivers with the practical tools and understanding to build connection and trust with their children and teens who have experienced relational trauma, empowering them to thrive inside and outside their home.
 The training lays the foundation for how early, adverse, childhood experiences impact children's brain development, bodies and behaviours and how to effectively work with these children.
 The material includes research-based tools to promote attachment and connection in families such as Trust-Based Relational Intervention® (TBRI®) methods developed by Drs.
 Karyn Purvis and David Cross at the Karyn Purvis Institute of Child Development at TCU.
 TBRI is a care model designed to help meet relational and developmental needs of children and youth impacted by trauma.

 Outreach and Mentoring Program